back

 To mitigate this, focus on developing empathy and finding common ground with others, while maintaining confidence in your convictions.

-Examples of aggressive communication:
+Examples of aggressive communication include:

 • Interrupting the other person while they are speaking and raising your voice to dominate the conversation.